htlin222/garden/content/cardiology.md

 Valvular Disease
 Pericardial Disease and Myocarditis

-## Other topics related to cardiology are covered in the following rotation guides:
+s related to cardiology are covered in the following rotation guides:

 Hypertension, Hypercholesterolemia (Ambulatory Care) Venous Thromboembolism (VTE) and Anticoagulation (Hematology)